Homeowner who shot Black teen Ralph Yarl pleads not guilty

 Yarl was shot at point-blank range in the head but miraculously survived the bullet.

-Some civil rights leaders and Yarl's family attorney, Lee Merritt, have urged prosecutors to charge Lester with a hate crime.
-Merritt has noted Yarl "was armed only with his Black skin."
+Some civil rights leaders and Yarl's family attorney, Lee Merritt, have urged prosecutors to charge Lester with a hate crime, with Merritt noting that "was armed only with his Black skin."

-Clay County prosecutor Zachary Thompson said first-degree assault is a higher-level crime allowing a longer sentence than a hate-crime charge would, meaning up to life in prison.
+Clay County prosecutor Zachary Thompson said first-degree assault is a higher-level crime, allowing a sentence of up to life in prison, which is more than a hate-crime charge would carry.
 Though activists have called for the U.S. Department of Justice to investigate, it was unclear whether it would do so.
 Messages seeking comment from the department were not returned.

 Lester remains free after posting $20,000 — 10% of his $200,000 bond — and agreeing to relinquish any weapons and have no contact with Yarl or his family.
 He also agreed to have his cellphone monitored.

-Yarl’s relatives were not at the hearing because they are “emotionally exhausted,” the family attorney, Lee Merritt said.
+Yarl’s relatives were not at Wedneday's hearing because they are emotionally exhausted, Merritt said.
 Lester’s attorney, Steve Salmon, did not come out of the courthouse to speak with reporters.

 The shooting happened about 10 p.m.
 Thursday.
 Police Chief Stacey Graves said that Yarl’s mother asked him to pick up his twin brothers at a home on 115th Terrace.